epoblaguev/gloomhaven-perk-calculator/README.md

 - **Deck Reliability** - The chance that your attack damage will be affected positively, negatively, or not at all
 - **Card Effect Probability** - The chance that a given effect comes into play during your action
 - **Average Damage** - The average damage of an attack given a starting base damage
+- **Shuffle Probability** - The chance that the deck will be shuffled on a given action

 If you found this project useful, consider supporting its development by downloading the iOS app on the [Apple App Store](https://itunes.apple.com/us/app/gloomhaven-perk-calculator/id1491796181), or the Android App on [Google Play](https://play.google.com/store/apps/details?id=com.troitsksoft.gloomhaven_calculator_mobile) or [Amazon Appstore](https://www.amazon.com/gp/product/B08271L4T1)